• Europes biggest bike selection

 Commonly asked questions about MTB saddles…

-Now that we have covered our top three recommendations for both male and female cyclists, here are some tips and tricks for making sure that you can find and position the saddle correctly for you.
+Now that we have covered our top three recommendations for both male and female cyclists, here are some tips and tricks for making sure you can find and position the saddle correctly.

 What is the best saddle height for MTB?

-Getting your saddle height set correctly is another large factor in making sure that you are comfortable on your bike.
+Getting your saddle height set correctly is another large factor in ensuring that you are comfortable on your bike.
 Incorrect saddle height can also make your saddle uncomfortable.
-Saddle height is also crucial, because if your seat is too high, it can cause knee issues and if your saddle is too low, it can negatively impact your pedaling efficiency.
+Saddle height is also crucial because if your seat is too high, it can cause knee issues, and if your saddle is too low, it can negatively impact your pedaling efficiency.
 But what is the correct saddle height

 How to calculate your ideal saddle height | buycycle blog US